Ylianst/HTCommander/README.md

 # Handi-Talky Commander

 This is a Amateur Radio (HAM Radio) tool for the UV-Pro, GA-5WB, VR-N76, VR-N7500 radios that works on Windows x64 with Bluetooth support.
-It allows for easy control over the radio with range of feature including channel programming, speech-to-text, text-to-speech, WinLink, APRS, terminal, BBS and more.
+It allows for easy control over the radio with range of feature including channel programming, speech-to-text, text-to-speech, WinLink, APRS, terminal, Torrent file transfer, BBS and more.

 ![image](https://github.com/Ylianst/HTCommander/blob/main/docs/images/th-commander-3.png?raw=true)
 An Amateur radio license is required to transmit using this software.
 You can get [information on a license here](https://www.arrl.org/getting-licensed).